Collision Times in Multicolor Urn Models and Sequential Graph Coloring With Applications to Discrete Logarithms: Introduction

-Collision times can also be studied for a deterministic sequence of graphs, if it can be made to grow naturally one vertex at a time.
-This is demonstrated for the infinite path: taking $\cZ=((G_{n,s}))$ with $G_{n,s}=P_s$ the path of length $s$, for all $n \geq 1$, one can define $T_{nm}^\cZ$ as the first time there exists a monochromatic path $P_m$ in a sequential coloring of the graph sequence $\cZ$.
-Again, using the Stein's method based on dependency graph \cite{chatterjeediaconissteinsmethod} the limiting distribution of $T_{nm}^\cZ$ can be easily obtained.
-In turns out that $T_{nm}^\cZ$ properly scaled converges to an exponential distribution with parameter 1 (Theorem \ref{th:pathlimitdistribution}).
+The asymptotics for collision times can also be studied for any deterministic sequence of graphs which grow naturally one vertex at a time.
+This is demonstrated for the infinite path: take $\cZ=(P_t)_{t\geq 1}$, where $P_t$ is the path with $t$ vertices, and define $T_{N, m}^\cZ$ to be the first time there exists a monochromatic path with $m$ vertices while sequentially coloring $\cZ$.
+As in Theorem~\ref{th:palimitdistribution}, the limit distribution of $T_{N, m}^\cZ$ can be proved (see Theorem \ref{th:pathlimitdistribution}).

-In the case of an infinite path it is also possible to determine the exact formula of the first time when a monochromatic sub-path of length $m$ appears, using the martingale approach to the occurrence of sequence patterns in repeated experiments \cite{martingalesequenceli}.